When to change from puppy to adult food?

 Just as healthy eating is beneficial for people, there are also many advantages to providing natural food for cats or dogs.
 Some of these are:

-• Weight control: Natural food for dogs—and cats too—is made with ingredients that are typically high quality and naturally sourced.
-This will help them get all the nutrients they need in a balanced and proportional way, thus avoiding overfeeding and, therefore, the likelihood of becoming overweight.
+• Overweight control: Natural food for dogs—and also cats—is made with ingredients that are typically high-quality and naturally sourced, helping them obtain all the nutrients they need in a balanced and proportional manner, thus avoiding overfeeding and, therefore, the likelihood of becoming overweight.

-• Health care: It helps maintain your physical fitness by preventing the onset of certain diseases.
+• Taking care of your health: It helps maintain your physical fitness by preventing the onset of certain diseases.
 It will also be very beneficial for your digestive cycle, your skin, and your coat, which will look shinier and stronger.

-• Dental care: Natural food is a perfect ally for reducing tartar and plaque buildup on our pets' teeth, especially dry food, which promotes a kind of brushing process while the animal eats.
+• Dental care: Natural food is a perfect ally for reducing the formation of tartar and plaque on our pet's teeth, especially dry food, which promotes a kind of brushing while the animal eats.

-• Improves the immune system: When we feed our furry friend correctly and with quality food, we promote their health and, consequently, their immune system.
+• Improves the immune system: When we feed our furry friends correctly and with quality food, we promote their health and, consequently, their immune system.
 A good diet will help prevent many diseases.

 • Happiness: Our pet will be more active, as this type of diet will help them have all the energy they need.
 Natural food, along with plenty of pampering and regular exercise, will be the perfect recipe for a life full of happiness.